victoire-dnzt/awng-tutorial-victoire-denizot/README.md

-# Empty project to follow the Django 4 official tutorial
+# Empty project to follow the Django 4.2 LTS official tutorial

 Note: this project contains a `.gitignore` file, so that you will only share *source* code on GitHub.
 In particular it ignores:

 - Compiled Python code (`.pyc` files)
 - VS Code IDE stuff (`.vscode/` subdir)